M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 >[!WARNING]
 >It is against AWS security Best Practice to launch an EC2 instance without an encryption key pair.
 Allow SSH traffic from anywhere.
 Doing so will allow anyone to have an unrestricted access to your EC2 instance.

-10. Then for the Storage leave everything as default, for we do not require huge storage for this practical and then click on Launch Instance.
+10. Then for the <b>Storage</b> leave everything as default, for we do not require huge storage for this practical and then click on Launch Instance.
-11. Allow the progress to complete, and in case any of the steps failed you can restart failed steps.
+11. Allow the process to complete, and in case any of the steps failed you can <b><i>restart failed</i></b> steps.
-12. After completion, click on the Instance ID i-01497d303bad2c421 in my case from the Success page displayed.
+12. After completion, click on the <b>Instance ID i-01497d303bad2c421</b> in my case from the Success page displayed.
 Also notice the Launch log showing that a Security Group (AWS equivalent of endpoint Firewall) has been configured for you based on the allow SSH from 0.0.0.0/0 in stage 9.
 13. Voila!
 Your EC2 Instance has been launched.
 Take note of the circled areas showing our configurations Connecting to EC2 to Download
 At this stage we will connect to the EC2 and download a sample malware from the internet.
 This will be the test material that GuardDuty will analyze and discover the malicious artifacts after we launched our scan.
 Below are the steps to follow:-